Core Competancies for the GEM Professional

 NAGAP encourages its members to apply for a Summer Institute fellowship.
 Fellowships are a great way to stretch professional development dollars.

-Please contact Kathryn Kendall, Assistant Dean for Admissions and Recruitment, State University of New York at Buffalo, at firstname.lastname@example.org, if you have any questions.
+Please contact Kathryn Kendall, Sr. Assistant Dean for Enrollment and Online Programs, State University of New York at Buffalo, at firstname.lastname@example.org, if you have any questions.

 For questions or more information, contact: